dontsellfish/Ya-Img-Src-Search/README.md

 ### And that's it.
 Any code review is appreciated, because I'm junior at Golang dev.
-And, yeah, rewrite yaimg.py in Go would be lovely.
+And, yeah, rewritting yaimg.py in Go would be lovely.

 (btw, Ya**** don't ban me pls, I love you)